UN sees progress in talks to free up Ukraine grain exports

 Associated Press

 ISTANBUL (AP) — U.N.
-Secretary-General Antonio Guterres said the first meeting in weeks between Russia and Ukraine took “a critical step forward” to ensure the export of desperately needed grain from Ukraine’s Black Sea ports to help ease the global food crisis.
+Secretary-General Antonio Guterres said the first meeting in weeks between Russia and Ukraine took “a critical step” forward Wednesday to ensuring the export of desperately needed grain from Ukraine’s Black Sea ports to help ease the global food crisis.

+Turkey’s defense minister said agreements would be signed when negotiators meet again in Istanbul next week.

-The U.N. chief said “more technical work will now be needed” to reach an agreement, “but the momentum is clear … I’m encouraged, but it’s not yet fully done.”
+The U.N. chief cautioned that “more technical work will now be needed” to reach an agreement, “but the momentum is clear … I’m encouraged.
+I’m optimistic, but it’s not yet fully done.”

+With the war in Ukraine in its fifth month and much of the world seeing food prices soar and millions in developing countries facing hunger and possible starvation, getting grain and fertilizer shipments moving again from two of the world’s major exporters is crucial.

+Guterres proposed a package deal in early June to unblock shipments of Ukrainian wheat and other food crops from the Black Sea and lift restrictions on Russia’s exports of grain and fertilizer.
+He kept tight-lipped about progress — until Wednesday.

-Guterres spoke in New York, hours after military officials from Russia, Ukraine and Turkey met with U.N. envoys in Istanbul to discuss unblocking millions of tons of grain — stuck in Ukraine because of the war — to be shipped to world markets and to enable Russia to send out grain and fertilizer.
+The U.N. chief spoke in New York, hours after military officials from Russia, Ukraine and Turkey met with U.N. humanitarian chief Martin Griffiths in Istanbul to discuss stumbling blocks to a deal, mainly on how to ship about 22 million tons of grain stuck in Ukraine because of the war.

-Turkish Defense Minister Hulusi Akar said the sides reached agreement concerning the “joint control” of vessels as they leave and arrive at ports and the safety of the transfer routes.
+Turkish Defense Minister Hulusi Akar said the sides reached agreement concerning the “joint control” of vessels as they leave and arrive at Black Sea ports to pick up grain, and the safety of the transfer routes.
 A coordination center would be established in Istanbul and would include U.N., Turkish, Russian and Ukrainian officials, he said.

-The parties would meet again in Turkey next week where details would be reviewed and agreements would be signed, he said.
+NATO-member Turkey has retained close ties to both Moscow and Ukraine and has worked with both countries and the U.N. to reach an agreement.
+It has offered to provide safe Black Sea corridors.

-Akar said the talks were held in a constructive atmosphere, adding: “We see that the parties are willing to solve this problem.”
+Akar said the talks were held in a constructive atmosphere.
+“We see that the parties are willing to solve this problem,” he said, forecasting agreements next week.

 Ukrainian President Volodymyr Zelenskyy said his country’s delegation at the talks had informed him that they were making progress.